Modernism: 1901 to 1930

-In literature and visual art some modernists sought to defy expectations mainly in order to make their art more vivid, or to force the audience to take the trouble to question their own preconceptions.
+In literature and visual art, some modernists sought to defy expectations mainly to make their art more vivid or to force the audience to take the trouble to question their own preconceptions.
 This aspect of modernism has often seemed a reaction to consumer culture, which developed in Europe and North America in the late 19th century.
-Whereas most manufacturers try to make products that will be marketable by appealing to preferences and prejudices, high modernists rejected such consumerist attitudes in order to undermine conventional thinking.
+Whereas most manufacturers try to make products that will be marketable by appealing to preferences and prejudices, high modernists reject such consumerist attitudes to undermine conventional thinking.
 The art critic Clement Greenberg expounded this theory of modernism in his essay Avant-Garde and Kitsch.
 Greenberg labeled the products of consumer culture "kitsch", because their design aimed simply to have maximum appeal, with any difficult features removed.
 For Greenberg, modernism thus formed a reaction against the development of such examples of modern consumer culture as commercial popular music, Hollywood, and advertising.
 Greenberg associated this with the revolutionary rejection of capitalism.

 Some modernists saw themselves as part of a revolutionary culture that included political revolution.
-In Russia after the 1917 Revolution there was indeed initially a burgeoning of avant-garde cultural activity, which included Russian Futurism.
-However others rejected conventional politics as well as artistic conventions, believing that a revolution of political consciousness had greater importance than a change in political structures.
+In Russia after the 1917 Revolution, there was indeed initially a burgeoning of avant-garde cultural activity, which included Russian Futurism.
+However, others rejected conventional politics as well as artistic conventions, believing that a revolution of political consciousness had greater importance than a change in political structures.
 But many modernists saw themselves as apolitical.
 Others, such as T. S. Eliot, rejected mass popular culture from a conservative position.
-Some even argue that modernism in literature and art functioned to sustain an elite culture which excluded the majority of the population.
+Some even argue that Modernism in literature and art functioned to sustain an elite culture that excluded the majority of the population.

-Surrealism, which originated in the early 1920s, came to be regarded by the public as the most extreme form of modernism, or "the avant-garde of Modernism".
+Surrealism, which originated in the early 1920s, came to be regarded by the public as the most extreme form of modernism, or "the avant-garde of modernism".
 The word "surrealist" was coined by Guillaume Apollinaire and first appeared in the preface to his play Les Mamelles de Tirésias, which was written in 1903 and first performed in 1917.
 Major surrealists include Paul Éluard, Robert Desnos, Max Ernst, Hans Arp, Antonin Artaud, Raymond Queneau, Joan Miró, and Marcel Duchamp.

-By 1930, Modernism had won a place in the establishment, including the political and artistic establishment, although by this time Modernism itself had changed.
+By 1930, modernism had won a place in the political and artistic establishment, although by this time modernism itself had changed.